 Croagh Patrick has been a holy site and an important Christian pilgrimage site in Mayo for more than a thousand years.
 Magnificent views of Clew Bay and the surrounding south Mayo countryside are to be had from all stages of the ascent of the mountain.

 The legends say that Cathal was working in Ballintubber for a man who treated him very kindly.
 When he left the area he vowed to return and repay the man.
-Years later when he came to the throne he paid a visit and asked what he could do in return for the kindness shown tohim.
+Years later when he came to the throne he paid a visit and asked what he could do in return for the kindness shown to him.

 He was asked to restore the local church which was collapsing.
 Cathal promised to build a beautiful new church.
 On his next visit to the area, he asked about the church and was told it was never built.
 He discovered that the church had by mistake been built in Roscommon instead of Mayo.
 And the story goes that the king vowed to build another church seven times more magnificent in Ballintubber, Mayo, and that is how Ballintubber got its abbey.

-Located around 30 minutes or so from Croagh Patrick you will find the Tourmakeady Woods that is often let off the tourist guides.
+Located around 30 minutes or so from Croagh Patrick you will find the Tourmakeady Woods which is often let off the tourist guides.
 The perfect place for a ramble in the forest you will pass a lovely waterfall and hopefully catch sight of some of those rare Irish red squirrels.
-Patrick).

-The Croagh Patrick Visitor Centre, is situated in Murrisk on the Pilgrim’s path at the base of Croagh Patrick mountain at the rear of the public car park.
+The Croagh Patrick Visitor Centre is situated in Murrisk on the Pilgrim’s path at the base of Croagh Patrick mountain at the rear of the public car park.
 The facilities include a coffee shop and restaurant along with a gift shop.

-Don’t forget when in Murrisk to visit the Famine Ship a bronze memorial, with skeletal figures symbolising the many people who died in the “Coffin Ships” that set sail from Ireland in a desperate hope of escaping to a better life.
+Don’t forget when in Murrisk to visit the Famine Ship a bronze memorial, with skeletal figures symbolising the many people who died in the “Coffin Ships” that set sail from Ireland in the desperate hope of escaping to a better life.

-Benwee Head An Bhinn Bhuí or in English Benwee Head is located in a remote, quiet region in the north-west of Mayo.
+Benwee Head An Bhinn Bhuí or in English Benwee Head is located in a remote, quiet region in the northwest of Mayo.
 Here cliffs more than 250 meters high tower over the waters of the Atlantic ocean.

 The small parking area at the Children of Lir sculpture is a perfect starting point for hikes to Kid island or up to the actual Benwee Head.

 Very much off the beaten path is Erris with its stunning white sand beaches loved by surfers to its gorgeous cliffs that beg to be hiked.
-This is a gaeltacht region where folks speak Irish.
+This is a Gaeltacht region where folks speak Irish.